abenkhadra/bcov/README.md

    - [capstone][link-capstone] branch `next` commit #c3b4ce1901
    - [unicorn][link-unicorn]  branch `master` commit #536c4e77c4

+The script `install.sh` takes care of the installation process.
 Later versions of both frameworks should work in principle but have not been tested yet.

 ## Research replicability